pa2si/tortuga/README.md

   - Blur and Opacity Effect for Hero when scrolling in Desktop version
 - About Section
 - Event Carousel with modal button for more info
+- skeleton appears when loading image for singe event site

   - Motion Effect in View for Events and Programs
   - Icons view button in Events Section